Currently, the friend constellation:

 Exported to Google sheets and calculated manually

-"Invisible" friends tend to be those a user has not contacted in a while.
-However, if a user decides to interact with one, there's no guaranteed way to do so—the user flow shows how users can easily fall into a cumbersome cycle of searching and/or blocking others.
-Success isn't guaranteed for those experienced with the blocking tactic, either.
 As a result, the average SUS score regarding users' experiences with the friend constellation is below what's desired.
 Each user's SUS score correlated with how much they struggled with Task 1.

 As the user types, the screen displays friend names that start with what's typed.
 If there is a large amount of friends that begin with the same letters, you can tap the space outside the search bar and browse among the 5 screens.
 Beyond this prototype, there should be a loading indicator, and clicking on a friend should open up the interaction menu like the original constellation.